ARTIST STATEMENT

 While each sculpture functions as a reflexive apparatus for a broader place, the work is also informed by my subjective experience.
 As a first-generation immigrant, bearing witness to racial, economic, and environmental injustices has inspired me to create value out of discards as a form of repair.
 I address these inequities by reimagining the material potential of our world, revealing forgotten histories and making visible the undervalued labor of minorities.
 Through this literal and figurative work, broad collections of objects become portraits of multitudes, their material reality impossibly suspended.
 Individual remnants act as surrogates to the original owner, referencing the physical body and metaphorically representing personal identities and behaviors.
 This process lends purpose to social exchange beyond monetary advantage, generating reciprocal cultural and social value.

-Current projects have focused more closely on sculptural forms that employ organic elements–namely fallen trees–or that exist within natural environments.
+Current outdoor projects have focused more closely on sculptural forms that employ organic elements–namely fallen trees–or that exist within natural environments.
 Salvaging the dying maple trees at Storm King Art Center and a 140-year-old hemlock at Olana State Historic Site, I use the raw material, including the bark, from these once-magnificent trees to create public sculptures that also act as memorials.
-Both of these recent sculptures offer space for gathering where viewers may closely observe and physically touch the work, generating empathy with nature’s vulnerabilities while providing a place to reflect on what has been lost.
+Both of these recent ecological projects offer space for gathering where viewers may closely observe and physically touch the work, generating empathy with nature’s vulnerabilities while providing a place to reflect on what has been lost.